unnynet/unnynet-docs/ru/docs/basic/payments_temp.md

 # Payments

-UnnyNet offers a one line purchase system for all the platforms.
+Balancy offers a one line purchase system for all the platforms.
 The list of available platforms is available in your Admin Panel and it'll be updated.

-#### Add purchases information to UnnyNet platform:
+#### Add purchases information to Balancy platform:

 //TODO